 Lead artists Charlotte Haywood and Lyndall Phelps have produced a range of artworks which were presented from Friday October 29 through to Sunday October 31 at the Rappville Sports Ground and Tennis Courts.
 Officially opened by Richmond Valley Council Mayor, Robert Mustow, on Friday evening, the weekend of events included a community photography exhibition, installed artworks, giveaways, a weaving workshop with Casino Wake Up Time Women and more.
 Community members were able to view artworks throughout the whole weekend and meet and greet the artists each day.

 Lead-artists Charlotte Haywood and Lyndall Phelps, two renowned multidisciplinary artists who have a strong track record in delivering innovative and community-based work, have spent a large amount of time in Rappville throughout 2021, working alongside community members in the development of permanent and temporary artworks.

-Visit rappvillecreative.com to learn more.
+Visit rappvillecreative.com to view the full program.

 Image: ‘Keith & Trevor’, AAP.
 Image courtesy of Rappville Recovery Group.